SPEITCoder/CAN-PR1/processorDesign.md

 Note that type 3 and type 4 are variations of type 3, while varying [02][03] to allocate the following bit space differently.

-Also, all the immediate numbers are signed, to economize the function space bits.
+Also, all the immediate numbers are signed, to no longer require instructions for signed/unsigned immediate numbers to economize the function space bits.

 Negative numbers are the complementary of the positive number + 1.